Configuring SCIM User Provisioning With Azure Active Directory

 After assigning users, provision one or two users on-demand to see if it works as expected.

-Learn more about on-demand provisioning in Azure Active Directory.
+Learn more about on-demand provisioning in Microsoft Entra ID.

 1. In the enterprise application you created, click Provisioning.